Transgender man attacked ex's new boyfriend with brick and broken bottle

-A TRANSGENDER man put on "too much testosterone" as he switched from a woman was jailed today for brutally attacking his ex-lover's new boyfriend.
+A TRANSGENDER man with "too much testosterone" was jailed today for brutally attacking his ex-lover's new boyfriend.

 Jesse Hawthorne, 26, attacked his victim with a brick and a broken beer bottle after turning up drunk at his ex-girlfriend's house.

-A court heard Hawthorne - who was born Jessica - lashed out because could not accept former girlfriend Emma Deakin's new relationship with army veteran Ashley Cook.
+A court heard Hawthorne - who was born Jessica - lashed out because he could not accept former girlfriend Emma Dickinson's new relationship with army veteran Ashley Cook.

 And his defence barrister blamed an "inappropriate amount of testosterone at the time, while he was transitioning" for causing the raging hormones.

-He had walked past the home of Miss Deakin, 32, when he saw love rival Mr Cook through her bedroom window.
+He had walked past the home of Miss Dickinson, 32, when he saw love rival Mr Cook through her bedroom window.

 Prosecutor Julian Greenwood said: "Hawthorne launched two cans of lager in the direction of the bedroom window which smashed the window.